smheidrich/non-go-terraform-provider-assessment/README.md

 in the spec mentioned above.

-The spec mentions that a provider must support deserializing either JSON or msgpack-encoded `DynamicValue`s and `types`s, but should always produce them in msgpack format itself, although in the Terraform Core implementation, `type` [seems to always get deserialized from JSON](https://github.com/hashicorp/terraform/blob/8a085b427b74ce3829500a59508b77465f1bbef0/internal/plugin6/convert/schema.go#L129).
+The spec mentions that a provider must support deserializing either JSON or msgpack-encoded `DynamicValue`s, but should always produce them in msgpack format itself, although in the Terraform Core implementation, `type` [seems to always get deserialized from JSON](https://github.com/hashicorp/terraform/blob/8a085b427b74ce3829500a59508b77465f1bbef0/internal/plugin6/convert/schema.go#L129).

 *Non-Go difficulties:* 😨 *This could be difficult or a lot of effort, although